Burke & Hare’s Last Victim | The Last Days of Margaret Docherty

 William Burke’s House, Westport, Edinburgh

-A cosy little set-up by all accounts.
+A cozy little set-up by all accounts.

 Offering to pay for alternative lodgings at Hare’s rooms for the evening, the Greys reluctantly accepted and prepared to move out for the night.